xebia/cypress-training/docs/5-bonus.md

 * [Unit testing](https://github.com/cypress-io/cypress-example-recipes/tree/master/examples/unit-testing__application-code) examples by Cypress
 * [Mocha interfaces](https://mochajs.org/#interfaces) for TDD and BDD

+## Exercise: Finding the bug in sum_all.js (bonus exercise)
+1. Write a unit test for the addFirstArgumentToRestThenSumTheRest-function in `sum_all.js` and then find and fix the bug!

+### Need Help?

+* [Rest and Spread operators](https://codingwithspike.wordpress.com/2016/06/11/javascript-rest-spread-operators/), how do they work in Javascript?

 -------------
 ## Exercise: Setting up the reporting